-I met Kasia Gallo in the Barnes & Noble coffee shop on the campus of Mississippi State University to discuss her current research on creativity and cognitive science.
-Later, we continued our discussion by email.
-She wrote of creative process, the medium of words, the role of design thinking in any field, and her reluctance to call herself a photographer.
+I meet Kasia Gallo in the Barnes & Noble coffee shop on the campus of Mississippi State University to discuss her current research on creativity and cognitive science.
+Later, we continue our discussion by email.
+She writes of creative process, the medium of words, the role of design thinking in any field, and her reluctance to call herself a photographer.

 I self-identify as designer, in the broadest sense of the word.
 Design encompasses, to me, all sorts of ways to engineer experiences – through the visual, and the verbal, but also through interaction with people.
 Art is the product.
 For example, a photograph and the words that go with it of a carefully and mindfully designed and lived experience.
 It all goes together – searching for images, taking the picture, processing it so that it is beautiful, then sharing it with others.
 The process can be solitary, or involve multiple “players”.
 It’s all about chasing beauty: just right point of view; just right cropping; just right words.